Les Moonves Accuser: 'It's About Stopping This Behavior'

 "It was so invasive," she told the magazine.
 "It has stayed with me the rest of my life, that terror."

-Several days later, Moonves allegedly called her angrily to tell her she was not going to work on the upcoming show.
+Several days later, Moonves allegedly called her angrily to tell her she was not going to work on an upcoming show.

 CBS has said that it is investigating allegations of sexual misconduct.
 The statement, which is titled "Statement from CBS Independent Directors Regarding The New Yorker," does not explicitly name Moonves.
 Farrow's story contains harassment allegations against other CBS figures, including Jeff Fager, the executive producer of 60 Minutes.
 He denies the allegations, according to the magazine.